FarmBot-Docs/farmbot-developers/v15/lua/functions/tools.md

 description: "List of tool Lua functions in FarmBot OS"
 ---

+# dismount_tool()

+**Dismounts the currently mounted tool** into it's assigned slot, taking into account the slot's direction.

 {%
 include callout.html
 type="info"
-content="The helper functions on this page should only be used with FarmBots that have a universal tool mount and interchangeable tools, such as FarmBot Genesis."
+content="This function only applies to FarmBots with interchangeable tools, such as FarmBot Genesis."
 %}

-# dismount_tool()

-**Dismounts the currently mounted tool** into it's assigned slot, taking into account the slot's direction.

 ```lua
 -- Dismount the currently mounted tool